GhostlyPy/jQuery-To-Do-List/README.md

 ## Technologies Used
 HTML, CSS, JavaScript (jQuery)

-## This code is for a YouTube video I created on my channel!
+## This code is for a YouTube video!
 Video: https://www.youtube.com/watch?v=aSn-rsWxus4